RGPC Mission Station

 Adult Work Weekend: This retreat is an opportunity for adults in the congregation to serve the Lord by performing repairs, cleaning up, painting, and performing other necessary tasks for Christian camps that are located within a three-hour drive from the Church.

 Disaster Relief Mission Trip: After the devastation of Hurricane Katrina, members of the Church organized a Disaster Relief Mission trip.
 Groups of 20-25 people go out at least once per year to assist in areas where natural disasters have wreaked havoc on residents.

-Military: In October of 2014, we formally became a “Military Caring Congregation” through Military Caring Network, USA.
+Military, First Responders and families: In October of 2014, we formally became a “Military Caring Congregation” through Military Caring Network, USA.
 As a congregation, we expanded our ministry of serving those who serve to include first responders and families of both military and first responders.